 “Okay, yeah.
 So, you could keep the fast.”

 Credit where credit is due.
-I learnt by listening to a previous Radio Prague special by yet another Host of Christmas Past, Dominik Jůn.
+I learnt this by listening to a previous Radio Prague special by yet another Host of Christmas Past, Dominik Jůn.
 He got it from none other than the director of the Gastronomy Museum in Prague, Ladislav Provaan, an expert in all things culinary.

 “Because it wasn’t considered to be meat.
 Christmas Eve in our country is still considered to be part of a fasting period.
 So carp is one of the dishes that are allowed… It was cheap; it was available to the poorer parts of society.
 Noble folk used to consume poultry, wild game and so on.
 Carp was eaten by monks and nuns in monasteries and also by peasants.
 That was the whole point.”